RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-08-01-newsletter.md

 * The Library’s Scholarly Communications Team provides [training and support for data management planning](https://www.sheffield.ac.uk/library/rdm/training).
 * Keen to learn R from the comfort of your home?
 [Online R training](https://sbc.shef.ac.uk/training/r-introduction-online/) from the Sheffield Bioinformatics Core may be the answer!
 * Twin Karmakharm from the RSE team has put together a [list of online training resources](https://rse.shef.ac.uk/training/programming), mainly around **Python** and **git**.
+* Staff and Students at the University of Sheffield have free access to [FutureLearn if they register by October](https://www.futurelearn.com/campus/the-university-of-sheffield).
+Futurelearn contains a collection short online courses.
+Of particular usefulness are 5 courses provided by [PRACE](https://prace-ri.eu/):
+	* Defensive Programming and Debugging
+	* Managing Big Data with R and Hadoop
+	* Python in High Performance Computing
+	* Supercomputing
+	* MPI: A Short Introduction to One-sided Communication

 If you think there are other great training resources we should advertise, please get in [contact](rse-team-group@sheffield.ac.uk).